Ancientae0N/smh/README.md

 * Background execution of programs with `&`
 * Piping implemented (`<cmd1> | <cmd2>`) via `pipe` and `dup2` syscalls.
 Multiple piping is allowed.
 * SIGINT signal when Ctrl-C is pressed (shell is not exited)
+* Aliasing implemented, eg: `alias ll ls -l`.
+Input ll into the shell and get the result of ls -l.
+* 2 new extensions to ls added:
+->`ls -z` which lists out all the files with a size of 0 bytes ->`ls -e` which lists out all the files without an extension!
+* history command which lists out all the commands entered until now.
+Use `history`